-The timely delivery of an effective and efficient transport network underpin the strategic directions of the Environment and Liveability Strategy.
+The timely delivery of an effective and efficient transport network underpins the strategic directions of the Environment and Liveability Strategy.
+It will contribute to the preservation of our natural areas while supporting inclusiveness and affordable living options and retaining the distinctive lifestyle of the region.

-The Waste Management Strategy recognises the importance of managing waste and sets a strategic approach to waste management over the next decade.
-The Environment and Liveability Strategy proposes a longer term outlook to 2041, transitioning our waste into a valuable community resource with economic, social and environmental benefits.
+The Waste Management Strategy focuses on the provision of sustainable, well-planned infrastructure and services that consider the needs of our expanding community, rapidly evolving waste industry changes and protection of the unique Sunshine Coast environment, both now and in the future.
+Implementation of the Strategy across the next 20 years seeks to deliver a waste management approach that adopts leading global best practices to maximise resource recovery, reduce waste and deliver low emission and circular economy outcomes.

-The Sunshine Coast Council Corporate Plan sets the vision, goals and strategic pathways and priorities for a five year period and directly informs the operations of council.
+Relationship to Corporate Plan

-The corporate plan's vision "Australia's most sustainable region - healthy, smart, creative" reflects the balance in our economic, social and environment objectives.
+The Sunshine Coast Council Corporate Plan is informed by our regional and key infrastructure strategies and sets the vision, goals and strategic pathways and priorities for a five year period and directly informs the operations of Council.
+The corporate plan's vision, 'Australia's most sustainable region - healthy, smart, creative,' reflects the balance in our economic, social and environment objectives.
+The plan outlines five goals the organisation will pursue to achieve the vision (Figure 6).

-The plan outlines five goals the organisation will pursue to achieve the vision.
-The Environment and Liveability Strategy comprehensively addresses the third goal - A Healthy Environment - delivering outcomes through the strategy's five strategic pathways which aim to maintain and enhance the region's natural assets, liveability and environmental credentials.
+The Environment and Liveability Strategy informs the 'Our Environment and Liveability' goal - delivering outcomes through the strategy's five strategic pathways which aim to maintain and enhance the region's natural assets, liveability and environmental credentials.
+The other regional and key infrastructure strategies are also delivering to outcomes to realise this goal.